-It is heartbreaking to disappoint an ambitious theatre student.
-When you teach theatre, it is unfortunately inevitable.
+It’s heartbreaking to disappoint an ambitious theater student.
+Unfortunately, when you teach theater, it’s inevitable.

-When I was doing theatre in high school, I used to predict how I might be cast.
+When I was doing theater in high school, I used to predict how I would be cast.
 There was safety in predicting how the stars would align, like a military general strategizing against enemy troops.
-I would consider the talent pool, social hierarchy, age, and whatever other factors were in play to determine what part I was likely to get.
-I often inflated my own ability, but I believed if I could foresee what the overall casting would be, I’d know what to expect, and wouldn’t have my heart broken once it came to pass as I predicted (even if it wasn’t what I hoped for).
-I was often wrong, and like many high school theatre students, sometimes I was disappointed.
+I would consider the talent around me, social hierarchy, age, and any other factors in play to determine how I was likely to be cast.
+I’m sure I inflated my own ability and potency, but I believed that if I could foresee what the overall casting would be, I’d know what to expect, and wouldn’t get my heart broken if it came to pass as I predicted (even if it wasn’t what I hoped for).
+I was often wrong, and sometimes I was disappointed.

-But, at the root of this compromise is the notion that I deserve recognition.
-Put more grossly, that my passion and talent entitle me to opportunities.
-To be clear, I was fortunate as a theatre student, and remain grateful to all of my teachers for their guidance and the opportunities they entrusted me with on and off stage.
-I got to play a lot of great roles in great shows, but I felt I was passionate and talented enough to be an undisputed star and the keystone of the programs I was in.
-Due to an insatiable ego masking major insecurities, I never had that satisfaction.
-It would have been impossible to satisfy.
-(I’m not proud to admit this, and I’ve worked hard to shift my attitude.
+At the root of this compromise is the belief that I deserved recognition.
+Put more grossly, that my passion, dedication, and talent entitled me to opportunities.
+Let’s be clear: I was extremely fortunate as a theater student.
+I remain grateful to my teachers for their guidance and the opportunities they entrusted me with on and off stage.
+However, due to an insatiable ego masking major insecurities, I felt I was passionate and talented enough to be an undisputed star and cornerstone of the programs I was in.
+I didn’t have that satisfaction.
+Not because of anything that was objectively true, but because my need was impossible to satisfy.
+(I’m not proud to admit any of this, and I’ve worked to shift my attitude.
 I was also a teenager, which I hope affords me some amount of grace.)
 Eventually, I realized the circumstances surrounding my disappointments had nothing to do with me as an aspiring artist.
 I certainly don’t fault my teachers, who gave me many wonderful and varied opportunities.

-Working on the other side of the table, it becomes a whole different story.
-I’ve been working in educational theatre for nearly a decade and have auditioned, cast, and directed many youth productions.

-I remember directing one show for which I auditioned a pool of extremely talented, lovely human beings.
-I was excited to work with every single one of them, knowing their combined efforts and talent would benefit and elevate the whole production.
-But for all these fabulous students, I only had three “lead” roles to cast.
-Every track in the production was going to be extremely busy and have featured opportunities, but I only had three major roles that were especially desirable in their eyes.
+I remember one particular production where I auditioned an amazing group of students.
+I was excited to cast and work with every single one of them, knowing their combined efforts and talent would benefit and elevate the whole production.
+But for all these students, I only had three “lead” roles to cast.
+Every track in the production would be extremely busy and have spotlit, featured opportunities, but I only had three roles that most of them would consider desirable.

-Oh, how I wish I could have given each student the role they wanted.
-How I wish I could have made them all feel like the stars they felt they were, to cultivate their confidence, to give them the chance to exercise their craft and passion, and selfishly, to artistically collaborate and create with these wonderful people.
+O, how I wish I could have given each student the role they wanted; how I wish I could have made them all feel like rock stars, to cultivate their confidence, to give them the chance to exercise their craft and passion, and selfishly, to artistically collaborate and create with these wonderful people.
 But I could only cast three actors in those three roles (Double casting wasn’t an option).

 So, what do you do?
 Hopefully, the best you can.

-Inevitably, some students dropped out because they didn’t get one of those three roles.
+Inevitably, some students dropped out when they didn’t get one of those roles.

-I cast educational shows more or less the same way I would cast a professional show: You take the pool of talent and configure them into what you believe will be the most fruitful combination of actors and roles toward successful storytelling.
-Sometimes there are objective requirements: Necessary skills including singing (which has its own set of specifications), dance/movement capability, musical instruments, and other special skills.
-With students, there’s the consideration of maturity and savvy: is the student emotionally available enough and/or mature enough to take on a role (or in some cases, appropriately immature)?
-Pedagogical development, equitability, scheduling, and other logistics are also important factors.
+Casting in educational theater is different than casting professionally.
+In educational theater, you have a specific pool of actors.
+You arrange those actors into what you believe will be the most fruitful alignment of roles for a successful overall production.
+Sometimes there are objective requirements for a role: Vocal range/quality/ability, dance/movement capability, other special skills.
+With students, there’s the consideration of maturity and savvy: is the student available enough and/or mature enough to take on a role (or in some cases, appropriately immature)?
+Pedagogical development, equitability, scheduling, attitude, and other logistics are also important factors.
 (Scheduling can make a HUGE difference)

-But let’s say it comes down to two genuinely viable candidates for a role.
-What happens then?
-A choice has to be made and it is no longer objective.
-It becomes subjective, and therefore personal.
-Not personal toward the actor, but personal to the director’s perspective.
-How I see the world of the play, the world at large, the actor, the role, my aesthetic preference, which actors I trust to take on certain material, past experiences – all of these consciously or unconsciously brew within me, and at some point I have to make a gut call: I choose Joanna over Becky.
+But what happens when you have two genuinely viable candidates for a role?
+A choice has to be made and it has to become subjective, and therefore personal.
+Not personal toward the actor, but personal in regard to my perspective as a director: How I see the world of the play, the world at large, the actor, the role, my aesthetic preference, which actors I trust to take on certain material, past experiences – all of these consciously or unconsciously brew within me, and at some point I have to make a call: I choose Joanna over Becky.

 As a result, Joanna gets her dream realized and Becky may be crushed.
 Or vice versa.
 A different director might not even consider Joanna for the role in the first place.
 But how sad it is that I, doing the best I can, may break Becky’s heart.
 And what about Allison who wasn’t even in the conversation but had her heart set on the role?
 That second director might have immediately cast Allison without even considering Becky or Joanna.

-But if I choose Joanna, I have to trust that I did my best and be comfortable with my decision.
-I will gladly talk with Allison and Becky about the process, but in the end I am casting a show using my artistic sensibility and I have the freedom to make my own decisions.
-To attack a director for invoking his artistic sense is no different from attacking an actor for believing he or she should play a certain role.
-Attacking my choice to cast Joanna is the same injustice that Becky and Allison perceive I’ve committed when I didn’t choose them.
-In both cases, it dismisses a subjective perspective on the world, and that rejection can be a blow to the authentic self for speaking out.
+If I choose Joanna, I have to trust that I did my best and make peace with my decision.
+I will gladly talk with Allison and Becky about the process, but in the end I am casting a show using my artistic sensibility and have the license to make these decisions.
+To attack a director for invoking their artistic sense is no different from attacking an actor for believing they should play a certain role.
+In both cases, it dismisses a subjective perspective on the world, and that rejection may be a blow to the authentic self for speaking out.

-Whether or not my own expectation of how I would be regarded as a young actor was reasonable (it wasn’t), my feeling stemmed from the kind of confidence that must be honored, cultivated, and primed in all artists to exist independently of the opportunities presented to us.
+Whether or not my expectations of how I should have been regarded as a young actor were reasonable (they weren’t), my feelings were valid.
+They stemmed from the same confidence that needs to be cultivated in an aspiring artist.
 Having a healthy, robust confidence is how artists survive the rejections and blows that will fill their professional lives, however that life may manifest.
 A healthy sense of confidence helps us develop resilience.
 We learn to continue pursuing our aspirations no matter what opportunities are (or aren’t) presented to us.

-A theatre teacher must be willing to engage in honest dialogue with their students on these issues (if the student is willing and available).
-My hope would be that the dialogue encourages the students to be considerate of the whole production and process, and simultaneously allow teachers to better hear and know their students while helping them contextualize their feelings.
-Even if I don’t think Becky or Allison have a dram of talent in them, or ever will, I will be damned if I extinguish their passion and desire (Though this is a moot point, because I believe everyone has deeply potent creative capacity).
-When there is no communication, not getting what we want may harden into perceiving ourselves as victims of divine injustice, and this breeds ENTITLEMENT: “I objectively deserve this opportunity and am entitled to it because [insert reasons here].”
+I believe it’s important for theater teachers to engage in honest dialogue with their students on these issues (if the student is willing and available).
+My hope would be that the dialogue encourages the students to be considerate of the whole production and process, while helping the teacher to better know their students and helping them contextualize their feelings as a teaching point.
+Even if I don’t think Becky or Allison have or ever will have a dram of talent, I’ll be damned if I extinguish their creative aspirations.
+Without communication, the disappointment of not getting what we want can harden into casting ourselves as victims of divine injustice.
+This breeds entitlement: “I objectively deserve this opportunity because [insert reasons here].”

 Opportunities are created.
-Anything that’s created has been done so by a creator with a subjective vision for how that opportunity is going to be fulfilled.
+Anything that’s created has been done so by a someone with a subjective vision for how that opportunity is going to be realized.
 We are therefore not entitled to fulfill any opportunity created by another person.
-The only guaranteed way to get what we want is to create opportunities for ourselves.
+When you create your own opportunities, it’s a different story.

-I don’t know if there is any surefire way to succeed as an embodied storyteller (my preferred term to “actor” or “theater artist” these days), but perhaps it starts by defining success.
+I don’t know what it means to succeed as an embodied storyteller (my preferred term to “actor” or “theater artist” these days), but perhaps it starts by defining success.
 For many years, I defined success as consistently performing on Broadway while sharing the stage and being in the same conversation as the people who inspired me to get there.
-I don’t know if that’s how I’d still define it, but I imagine that’s a fairly common perception of success for a theatre artist.
-It is, unfortunately, a dream that is out of our control.
-It’s not by any means out of reach.
-Many people achieve it, and remember, in the theatre, anything must be possible.
-But, given the vast number of people and perspectives involved in the process of producing a Broadway show, this dream is out of our control.
-In the end, it’s a bit like The Wizard of Oz: We put stock in something that we believe has power, only to find out that the power has to come from ourselves.
+I don’t know if that’s how I’d still define it, but I imagine that’s a fairly common perception of success in the field.
+It’s not an unrealistic dream.
+Many people achieve it.
+But given the vast number of people and points of view involved in the process of producing a Broadway show, it’s not something we can independently control (though we can take specific and concentrated steps to increase the odds).

-My biggest regret from when I was a theatre student was how much time I spent pining over getting cast in shows and feeling the need to “perform well” so that people would see me in a certain way.
+My biggest regret as a theater student was the time spent lamenting over how I was cast in shows and over-pressuring myself to “perform well” so that people would see me in a certain way.
 I wish I put that energy into my training and discipline.
-In training, the student can deepen, develop, and embrace their craft rather than focus on landing opportunities.
-Ideally, a balance of development and application can happen in training, but the incubation process allows us the space to find our own context for the passions we’re inspired to pursue.
-In that space, we are more capable of discovering our authentic selves.
-We become our own greatest triumph, competitor, and guide.
-We become EMPOWERED in a way that isn’t dependent on external approval.
-To be entitled is passive.
-To be empowered is active.
+In training, you can deepen, develop, and embrace the craft rather than put unnecessary stock in landing opportunities.
+Ideally, a training program incorporates a balance of development and application, but the incubation period of an educational program creates space and time to find and develop authentic expression.
+We become our own triumph, competitor, and guide.
+We become empowered in a way that isn’t dependent on external approval.

-Casting in youth theatre involves a pool of students.
-How a student is cast shouldn’t define the relationship between them and their teacher.
-Sometimes a theatre teacher and a student will just not be on the same page.
-For as much connection and conversation that can happen, there is nothing to be done about this.
-Both parties may need to fundamentally accept that truth, and find another way to build a fruitful relationship through their interactions as two individuals.
-The teacher will likely have to encourage this, but the student must also be available to it and trust that their teachers are looking out for them.
-Part of a teacher’s job, no matter what, is to empower every single one of their students to the best of their ability.
+Part of a teacher’s job is to empower every one of their students to the best of their ability.
 Inspiration leads to action, not complacency.
-It allows us to see, and the ability to honestly see the world and communicate what we see is how we develop (and empower) our artistic vision.
-We are all built differently, experience the world differently, and hopefully are inspired to articulate and share our unique perspective.
+It allows us to see, and the ability to see the world and communicate what we see is how we develop (and empower) our artistic vision.
+We’re all built differently, we experience the world differently, and hopefully we become inspired to articulate and share our unique perspective.